 Yeah.

-They're just fascinating, compelling, you know, rich people.
+They're just fascinating, compelling, rich people.

 Maybe he was just constantly surrounded by these Russian characters.

-And you just couldn't help but like just like transcribing.
+And you just couldn't help it.

-Paint these pictures of these personalities.
+Paint these pictures, these personalities.

 Oh, I thought you'd forgotten about that.